1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches: (Anti-)BRST Symmetry Transformations for other Variables of the Theory: ACSA

 As a first-step, let us compute the secondary variable $\bar b_1(\tau)$ in terms of the {\it basic} variables of the theory.
-The invariance we use is: $s_{ab}\,(\bar{C}\,\dot{x}_\mu) = 0$.
-In other words, we have the following restriction on the {\it chiral} supervariables according to the basic tenets of ACSA, namely;
+The anti-BRST invariance we use is: $s_{ab}\,(\bar{C}\,\dot{x}_\mu) = 0$.
+In other words, we have the validity of the following restriction on the {\it chiral} supervariables according to the basic tenets of ACSA, namely;

 where $X_\mu ^{(hc)}$ is the {\it chiral} limit of the {\it full} super expansion (31) that has been obtained for $X_\mu ^{(h)} (\tau, \theta, \bar\theta)$.
 To be precise, the {\it latter} has been derived in the previous section.
-Mathematically, the above {\it chiral} limit implies that:
+Mathematically, the above {\it chiral} limit implies the following:

 Plugging in the expansions from (37) and (39), we obtain the expression for $\bar b_1 (\tau) = \bar C (\tau) \,\dot{\bar C}(\tau)$.
 Thus, we have already obtained